VU University Medical Center: History

 VU University Medical Center Amsterdam was opened in 1964 as the Academic Hospital of the Vrije Universiteit Amsterdam (VU).
 This was made possible by the Vrouwen VU-hulp ('Women VU Assistance') charity, which was started in 1932 and aimed to support the Vrije Universiteit.
 Money was collected in the now iconic green tins with the likeness of Abraham Kuyper.
 These tins were distributed to families of the Reformed Churches in the Netherlands, specifically to the housewives of those families.
 After the end of the Second World War the charity's goal became to raise money to start a medical school.
 It took about seven years before sufficient funds were raised, with the government footing 85 percent of the bill.
 Because of this, the idea that VUmc was funded by the kleine luyden ('little people') still exists today.

 VU University Medical Center Amsterdam was created in 2001 by the merger of the Academic Hospital of VU with the medical school of VU, nowadays called VUmc School of Medical Sciences.
 In June 2013 Wouter Bos was appointed as chairman of the board of directors of VU University Medical Center.

 Cooperation and merger

 VU University Medical Center Amsterdam is in the process of merging with the other university hospital of Amsterdam, the Academic Medical Center, which is affiliated with the Universiteit van Amsterdam, Amsterdam's other university.
+Together, in 2018, they merged to form Amsterdam University Medical Centers.